-Community at the Center for Behavior and Preventive Medicine
+Community at the Center for Behavioral and Preventive Medicine

-One of the primary goals of the Center for Behavioral and Preventive Medicine (CBPM) is to create an environment where individuals of all ages, races, ethnicities, genders, sexual orientations, abilities, religious beliefs, national origins, and other personal characteristics can come together as a professional community.
-We strive to make everyone feel welcomed and valued.
+One of the primary goals of the Center for Behavioral and Preventive Medicine (CBPM) is to create an environment that welcomes and values all individuals that can come together as a professional community.

 We build on this community within our center and beyond.